w-lfpup/wctk-js/docs/wc.md

 }
 ```

+## Adopted stylesheets and form values

-But the `Wc` controller is also a facade for a few core web componet APIs including stylesheets and form values.
+The `Wc` controller is also a facade for a few core web componet APIs including stylesheets and form values.

 ```ts
 class MyElement extends HTMLElement {